Characterising semi-Clifford gates using algebraic sets: Main Result

 \subsection{Proof of main theorem}

 \mainthm*

 We are now ready to analyse our schemes of interest in order to establish our main theorem.
 First, we will establish three lemmas concerning $\TrE$ and $\SrE$; we will then perform the same analyses with $\TrF$ and $\SrF$ and achieve the same results \emph{mutatis mutandis}.

-The {\tt Magma} code for these calculations is available at \url{https://github.com/ndesilva/semiclifford/}.
+The thrust of the following lemmas will be to algebraically study and compare the components of $\TrE$, $\SrE$ and $\TrF$, $\SrF$.
+We will find that $\TrE$ decomposes into five components: three of which compose $\SrE$ whereas the last two are simply byproducts of relaxing Equations \eqref{second-equ} and do not describe genuine third-level gates.
+The same conclusions hold for $\TrF$, $\SrF$.
+We will then conclude that every $\Z_d$-rational point of $T$ is also a point of either $\SrE$ or $\SrF$ and therefore, represents a semi-Clifford gate.